jecs-imperial/occam-pearce-kelly/README.md

 ## Acknowledgements

-This implementation was closely based on the following:
+This implementation is based on the Peace-Kelly algorithm as given in the following paper:

 http://homepages.ecs.vuw.ac.nz/~djp/files/PK-JEA07.pdf